sc0y/sitecore-media-exporter/README.md

 ** Note the current version of this module only supports Sitecore installations running on the .NET 4.0 framework.
 This module does not currently support exporting a specific language version of a media item.
 Only the current version of the default language will be exported.

+This module assumes items are stored in the database vs the file system.